Untitled, by Jean-Michel Basquiat (1984)

 Understanding the personality is like playing with Russian dolls — removing one layer reveals another layer underneath.

 If we were to open up a chief feature, what would we find?
 Here is my understanding as a psychologist of the structure of the chief feature.

 First of all, the outermost layer is what psychologists call the persona.

 This layer is a mask, a pose, an act.
-It’s how we want others to see us … a false image designed to hide the “truth” about us.
+It’s how we as adults want others to see us … a false image designed to hide the “truth” about us.

 (This layer is particularly dense for those with arrogance or self-deprecation.)